TysonStanley/biosketchr/README.md

 When you `knit` this, it will produce a PDF file in the same folder that is formatted like the appropriate biosketch.
-This PDF will look something like the
+This PDF will look something like the following:
-following:

 <img src="man/figures/pdf_output_example.png" align="center" width="50%" height="50%"/>

 A very similar process works for the NSF template, with slighty different fields in the skeleton RMarkdown file.

-Enjoy biosketching with RMarkdown\!
+Enjoy biosketching with RMarkdown!

 ## Note